Drone-FYP2021-PolyU-EIE/Gazebo-simulation/SETUP.md

-(Example for install CUDA 10.1 when you want to downgrade the CUDA after install nvidia-driver-460) wget https://developer.download.nvidia.com/compute/cuda/10.1/Prod/local_installers/cuda_10.1.243_418.87.00_linux.run sudo sh cuda_10.1.243_418.87.00_linux.run
+(Example for install CUDA 10.1 when you want to downgrade the CUDA after install nvidia-driver-460) wget https://developer.download.nvidia.com/compute/cuda/10.1/Prod/local_installers/cuda_10.1.243_418.87.00_linux.run
+# If it show the gcc version fail to verify, please add --override such as sudo sh cuda_10.1.243_418.87.00_linux.run --override
+sudo sh cuda_10.1.243_418.87.00_linux.run

 Choose continue